 For that matter, even creating something truly unique is no guarantee of success.
-If you did actually achieve this and get decent sales, you'll eventually find find that people start mimicking what you make.
+If you did actually achieve this and get decent sales, you’ll eventually find that people start mimicking what you make.
 They’d also probably sell their versions at a lower price.
-Even just $1 difference could undercut your sales.
+Even just a $1 difference could undercut your sales.

 That issue, combined with the sheer number of crafted products sold online can make it fairly hard to get noticed.
 But, there are some things that you can do to help yourself out.

-If you haven't got a craft in mind yet, one technique is to do some research and target product categories that aren’t already excessively full with products.
+If you haven’t got a craft in mind yet, one technique is to do some research and target product categories that aren’t already excessively full of products.
 For example, there are more than 6.5 million items of jewelry on Etsy alone.
 This includes more than 1 million different sets of earrings and more than 2 million necklaces.

 In contrast, there less than 200,000 handbags on Etsy and that includes every subcategory.

 That competition gets even smaller if you just look for a specific type of bag, like a crossbody bag.
 So, narrowing down your product type can help.

 Likewise, you can look at a specific theme or style.
 For example, superhero movies are popular right now.
 There is already a lot of merchandise surrounding them in stores but people are often looking for something a little different.
 So, if you look for superhero bags, you’ll find that the selection gets narrower still.